Vagina Monologues returns to URI, Feb. 28-March 1

 “There are enough stories to go around,” says Barraza.
 “These stories speak to women’s lived experiences across ages and history.”

 Vagina Monologues appears at URI on Friday, Feb.
 28 (7:30 p.m.) and Saturday, March 1 (5:30 p.m.), in Edwards Hall; the doors open half an hour before each show.
 The show is open to guests 18+ or with a parent and is open to the public.
 Entry cost is $5 students, $8 faculty/staff, and $15 general public.
 Register here.
 You may also purchase entry at the door.
-Contact women@etail.uri.edu for more information.
+Contact women@etal.uri.edu for more information or to learn about performing.

 Latest All News